Program Summary ―

 Be seeking certification through the Board for Certification of Nutrition Specialists (BCNS)®

 Poses the ability to work independently, and have access to BCNS® approved educational opportunities or practice hours

 Supervision hours will be met through a combination of the following: case studies, case presentations, round table discussions, virtual client visits*, in-person client visits*, protocol development and review, expert lectures, grand rounds and seminars.

 Clinical experience will take place at the candidate's place of employment, private practice or internship.
 Options including:

 Educational programs in the community (corporate wellness, lunch and learns, webinars, cooking demo's, grocery store tours, etc.)

 Individual clinical work (working as a nutrition professional in private practice or in a group clinical setting)

 Group clinical work

-The program will run 3 cohorts each year; Spring (beginning in February), Summer (beginning in June), and Fall (beginning in September).
-The spring and fall Cohorts run for approximately 4 months and can provide up to a maximum of 400 hours.
-The summer cohort runs for 8 weeks and may provide a maximum of 200 hours.
+The program will run 3 cohorts each year; Winter (beginning in February), Summer (beginning in June), and Fall (beginning in September).
+The spring and fall Cohorts run for approximately 4 months.
+The summer cohort runs for 8 weeks.

-The amount of hours spent in clinical practice will vary from individual to individual based on ability to accumulate clinical hours outside of the program.
+The amount of hours spent in clinical practice (outside of the cohort calls) will vary from individual to individual.

 This program is perfectly suited for self-sufficient nutritionists that have opportunities to gain hours on their own time (via private practice, corporate wellness, teaching opportunities, or other CNS approved activities)